- Bucket List

 So have I convinced you yet that you need to stay a couple nights at Quinta Nova Luxury Winery House???
 I loved my stay here, and wished I’d had three nights instead of two, so I could have spent one full day just enjoying the grounds (plus the day I had touring the Douro Valley).

 As always, I’ll tell you some of the other Douro Valley winery hotel options I either *did* consider before my trip, or would add to my list for next time.
-These include Quinta do Vallado, Casa Das Torres de Oliveira, and Quinta da Pacheca.
+These include Quinta do Vallado, Casa Das Torres de Oliveira, Quinta da Pacheca, Quinta do Crasto (my driver, Fernando’s, reco), and Ventozelo.

 Other luxury stays that you’ll love: